exfil0/SIGINT-ENGINE/README.md

    - Installing Kalibrate-RTL (for GSM Frequency Scanning)
    - Installing OsmocomBB (for GSM Baseband Monitoring)
    - Installing YateBTS (for GSM Active Monitoring - New in V9)
+   - Installing OpenBTS (for GSM Active Monitoring - Alternative in V10)
 7. Ubuntu and Software Readiness (Stage 3)
    - TShark Installation and Configuration (for GSM/LTE/5G Data Parsing)
    - Setting Up Permissions for Non-Root Capture